arthur5ko/AnnData2H5/README.md

 Args:\
         adata (anndData) : an AnnData object.\
         output (str): Path to save the output 10X HDF5 file (.h5).\
         feature_id_col (optional,str): Column in adata.var to be used as "id" data in the h5 file.
-Default to adata.var.index if not provided.\
+Default to "gene_ids" if not provided.\
         feature_type_col (optional,str): Column in adata.var to be used as "feature_type" data in the h5 file.
-The default is "feature_types."\
+The default is "feature_types". \
-        name_col (optional,str): Column in adata.var that will be used as "name" data in the h5 file. "gene_ids" is the default value.\
+        name_col (optional,str): Column in adata.var that will be used as "name" data in the h5 file.
+None is the default value and adata.var.index will be used.
+Both Scanpy and Seurat use "name" as index by default when reading 10X h5.\
         compression (optional,str): Compression type for HDF5 datasets.\
         compression_opts (optional, int): Compression level (e.g., for gzip 0-9).
 Defaults to 4.